modrocko/bookmark-it/README.md

 ✅ Type '!' to mark tags or items as urgent ('❗').
 Find them instantly too specifying '!'.

+✅ Set some other useful features in `Configure Workflow`.

 ## Usage

 Easy — just press a bunch of the option keys to start saving, finding & viewing emails, files, folders & browser tabs.